eXascaleInfolab/TSM-Bench/generation/README.md

 python3 encoder_dc.py
 ```

-- Generate new segments using the trained ones from Step 1 (takes ~40 minutes)
+- Generate new segments using the trained ones from Step 1 (takes ~46 seconds)

 ```bash
 python3 test_dc.py